Bookings, Segments, PAX, PBs, Tickets and PNR

 Example 1

 British Airways flight BA0015 is London to Sydney.
 It is one flight number all the way but it does stop to refuel in Singapore.
 So a passenger travelling LHR-SYD on BA0015 is one segment.
+There is one ticket with a single coupon.

 -